-St. Louis, Missouri February 14, 2024
+St. Louis, Missouri February 14, 2025

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED SEPTEMBER 30, 2023
+MANAGEMENT'S DISCUSSION AND ANALYSIS

-The following Management's Discussion and Analysis (MD&A) of the Firemen's Retirement System of St. Louis (the System) provides an overview of the System's financial activities for the fiscal year ended September 30, 2023.
+The following Management's Discussion and Analysis (MD&A) of the Firemen's Retirement System of St. Louis (the System) provides an overview of the System's financial activities for the fiscal years ended September 30, 2024 and 2023.
 The MD&A should be read in conjunction with the System's financial statements and supplemental information.